uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

 Table: Ranges and statistics of the columns in our dataset. {#tbl:table-1 height=2in}

-Water and Cement are the two most basic ingredients of concrete.
-The strength of the concrete mixture is heavily influenced by the proportions of these ingredients.
-We decided to take a look at how the water/cement ratio affects the strength of the concrete.
+Water and Cement are the two most essential ingredients of concrete.
+The proportions of these ingredients heavily influence the strength of the concrete mixture.
+We decided to look at how the water/cement ratio affects the strength of the concrete.

 ### Water and Cement
-The Abram’s water-to-cement ratio (w/c) pronouncement of 1918 has been described as the most useful and signiﬁcant advancement in the history of concrete technology.The generally accepted Abrams rule is a formulation of the observation that an increase in the w/c decreases the strength [@{https://www.researchgate.net/publication/222447231_Modeling_of_Strength_of_High-Performance_Concrete_Using_Artificial_Neural_Networks_Cement_and_Concrete_research_2812_1797-1808}].
+Abram's water-to-cement ratio (w/c) pronouncement of 1918 is the most valuable and signiﬁcant advancement in the history of concrete technology.
+The generally accepted Abrams rule is a formulation of the observation that an increase in the w/c decreases the strength [@{https://www.researchgate.net/publication/222447231_Modeling_of_Strength_of_High-Performance_Concrete_Using_Artificial_Neural_Networks_Cement_and_Concrete_research_2812_1797-1808}].

-We decided to check how the Abrams' law holds up for our dataset considering the fact that there are several other ingredients that affect the strength of the concrete.
-Figure @fig:plot-1 plots the water cement ratio versus the concrete compressive strength.
+We decided to check how Abrams' law holds up for our data set, considering that several other ingredients affect the strength of the concrete.
+Figure @fig:plot-1 plots the water-cement ratio versus the concrete compressive strength.

 ![Water-Cement Ratio vs Compressive strength of Concrete](images/WC.png){#fig:plot-1 height=2.5in}

-We can observe that the law holds quite good from a general perspective i.e., the compressive strength decreases with the increase in the w/c ratio but doesn't hold true on a case by case basis.
-This is understandable since there are several factors that also influence the strength.
+The law holds quite well from a general perspective, i.e., the compressive strength decreases with the increase in the w/c ratio but does not hold on a case-by-case basis.
+This result is understandable since several factors also influence strength.

-In the below sub sections, we try to analyze the effects of various other ingredients on the compressive strength of concrete.
+In the below sub-sections, we analyze the effects of various other ingredients on the compressive strength of concrete.

 ### Superplasticizer
-Superplasticizers are powerful water reducers that enable an increase in the ultimate stress of concrete by decreasing the w/c ratio, a decrease in the cement content while maintaining the same range of strength or workability, an increase in concrete compacity, and other effects [@{https://www.sciencedirect.com/science/article/pii/S0958946512001369}].
+Superplasticizers are powerful water reducers that increase concrete strength by decreasing the w/c ratio [@{https://www.sciencedirect.com/science/article/pii/S0958946512001369}].

-An important component of most modern concrete mixes, water reducers improve the workability of wet concrete while decreasing the amount of water used in the mix.
+An essential component of most modern concrete mixes, water reducers improve the workability of wet concrete while decreasing the amount of water used in the mix.
 Superplasticizers decrease the water-cement ratio while providing such benefits as increased density and improved bond strength.

 ![Superplasticizer vs Compressive strength of Concrete](images/spc.png){#fig:plot-2 height=2.5in}

-To study the effect of superplasticizer in isolation, we kept all the other columns constant and compared the varying superplasticizer with the concrete compressive strength.
+To study the effect of the superplasticizer in isolation, we kept all the other columns constant, i.e., by filtering out rows which were the same except for the values of Superplasticizer and Concrete compressive strengths.
+A comparison of the varying superplasticizer content with the concrete compressive strength is drawn.
 Figure @fig:plot-2 shows the line plots for different samples.
-It is not clear how the superplasticizer is affecting the strength.
-We looked through a number of articles and research papers and we found out that the effect of superplasticizers is more pronounced when the ratio of superplasticizer to cement is between 0.5% to 3% [@{http://www.buildingresearch.com.np/newfeatures.php}].
-To verify this, we plotted Figure @fig:plot-3 with two samples, the first one has a superplasticizer/cement(s/c) ratio equal to 0.2% and the second one has s/c ratio equal to 2%.
+It needs to be clear how the superplasticizer is affecting the strength.
+We looked through several articles and research papers and found out that the effect of superplasticizers is more pronounced when the ratio of superplasticizer-to-cement is between 0.5% to 3% [@{http://www buildingresearch.com.np/newfeatures.php}].
+To verify this, we plotted Figure @fig:plot-3 with two samples, the first one has a superplasticizer/cement(s/c) ratio equal to 0.2%, and the second one has an s/c ratio equal to 2%.

 ![Superplasticizer to Water ratio vs Compressive strength of Concrete](images/wspc.png){#fig:plot-3 height=2.5in}

-We can see that a decrease in the superplasticizer to water ratio results in decrease in the concrete compressive strength.
-This suggests a positive correlation between the superplasticizer and the concrete strength.
-However, for ratios greater than 3%, we did not find any kind of correlation between these two suggesting that the effect of superplasticizer depends on the s/c ratio.
+We can see that a decrease in the superplasticizer-to-water ratio decreases the concrete compressive strength.
+This analysis suggests a positive correlation between the superplasticizer and the concrete strength.
+However, for ratios greater than 3%, we did not find any correlation between these two suggesting that the effect of superplasticizer depends on the s/c ratio.

 ### Fly Ash

-In recent decades, fly ash has become an increasing common component used in concrete mixtures.
-Fly ash is used to increase the workability of plastic concretes along with increase the strength and durability of regular concretes [@doi:10.1016/j.proeng.2012.07.582].
-Fly ash can also be used to replace a portion of the amount of the cement mixture needed.
-This in return reduces the cost while not decreasing the strength.
+Fly ash has become an increasingly common component in concrete mixtures in recent decades.
+Fly ash increases the workability of plastic concretes and the strength and durability of regular concretes [@doi:10.1016/j.proeng.2012.07.582].
+Fly ash is also used to replace a portion of the cement mixture needed.
+In return, it reduces the cost while not decreasing the strength.

-Using our data set, we first began by organizing the data set to only include unique values of fly ash since there were many rows that had no fly ash component in their concrete mixture.
-Then using this data set, we created a histogram to show the general trendline of the imapct that the fly ash component has on the compressive strength.
-We can see from Figure @fig:plot-4 that using fly ash does increase the strength of the concrete but peaks at approximately 20 kg per m^3 mixture and then decreases as more fly ash is used.
-This is mostly due to fly ash not being suitable to replace fully or the most of the cement used in the mixture and is used more as a binding unit that helps with the workability and durability to a certain degree.
+Using our data set, we began by organizing it only to include unique values of fly ash since many rows had no fly ash component in their concrete mixture.
+Then using this data set, we created a histogram to show the general trendline of the impact of the fly ash component on the compressive strength.
+We can see from Figure @fig:plot-4 that using fly ash does increase the strength of the concrete but peaks at approximately 20 kg per m^3 mixture, and a further increase in fly ash only decreases the strength of the concrete.
+This result is mainly due to fly ash not being suitable to replace fully or most of the Cement used in the mixture and is used more as a binding unit that helps with the workability and durability to a certain degree.

 ![Fly Ash vs Concrete Compressive Strength](images/flyash.jpg){#fig:plot-4 height=2.5in}

-### Coarse Aggregate and Fine aggregate
+### Coarse Aggregate and Fine Aggregate
-Aggregates are inert granular materials such as sand, gravel, or crushed stone that, along with water and Portland cement, are an essential ingredient in concrete.
-Fine aggregates generally consist of natural sand or crushed stone with most particles passing through a 3/8-inch sieve.
-Coarse aggregates are any particles greater than 0.19 inch, but generally range between 3/8 and 1.5 inches in diameter [@{https://www.cement.org/cement-concrete/concrete-materials/aggregates}].
+Aggregates are inert granular materials such as sand, gravel, or crushed stone that, along with water and Portland cement, are essential ingredients in concrete.
+Fine aggregates generally consist of natural sand or crushed stone, with most particles passing through a 3/8-inch sieve.
+Coarse aggregates are particles greater than 0.19 inches but generally range between 3/8 and 1.5 inches in diameter [@{https://www.cement.org/cement-concrete/concrete-materials/aggregates}].

 ![Coarse Aggregate vs Concrete Compressive Strength](images/ca.png){#fig:plot-5 height=2.5in}

 We can observe from Figure @fig:plot-5 that there is no positive correlation between the coarse aggregate and the concrete compressive strength.
-We couldn't really understand how to interpret the graph.
-Its possible that it's effects weren't pronounced in the samples that we have taken.
+We needed help understanding how to interpret the graph.
+Its effects are not evident in the samples that we took.
 We need a more refined model to understand the effects of this property.

 ![Fine Aggregate vs Concrete Compressive Strength](images/fa.png){#fig:plot-6 height=2.5in}

-Figure @fig:plot-6 shows a positive correlation between the fine aggregate and the concrete compressive strength which is as expected.
-For both the graphs, we have kept all the columns constant except for the column that we are analyzing.
+Figure @fig:plot-6 shows a positive correlation between the fine aggregate and the concrete compressive strength, as expected.
+For both graphs, we have kept all the columns constant except for the column we are analyzing.

 ### Age

 ![Age vs Concrete Compressive Strength](images/age.jpg){#fig:plot-7 height=2.5in}

-Figure @fig:plot-7 shows a histogram plot of Age vs Concrete Compressive Strength where age is the number of days after the concrete has been placed, we see that as concrete age increases the compressive strength increases until it reaches a peak at approximately 28 days and then gradually decreases in strength as age increases due to wear and tear of the concrete material.
-From [@{https://www.sciencedirect.com/science/article/abs/pii/S0008884698001641?via%3Dihub}], we understood that the concrete requires a curing time where once the concrete is placed it needs time to cure which is where the water content in the concrete mixture evaporates, leading to the concrete to settle and harden.
-This in return leads to increase in the concrete compressive strength.
-Based on this information and looking at the data set, to have the concrete mixture  result in the strongest compressive strength, we want our age to be around the 28-day mark which is the ideal curing time.
+Figure @fig:plot-7 shows a histogram plot of Age vs Concrete Compressive Strength where age is the number of days after the concrete pouring.
+We see that as concrete age increases, the compressive strength increases until it reaches a peak at approximately 28 days and then gradually decreases in strength as age increases due to wear and tear of the concrete material.
+From [@{https://www.sciencedirect.com/science/article/abs/pii/S0008884698001641?via%3Dihub}], we understood that the concrete requires a curing time where once the concrete pouring is done, it needs time to cure, which is where the water content in the concrete mixture evaporates, leading to the concrete to settle and harden.
+In return leads to an increase in the concrete compressive strength.
+Based on this information, we want our age to be around the 28-day mark to achieve robust compressive strength, which is the ideal curing time.

 ### Blast Furnace Slag

-Concretes containing slag as a partial replacement of cement (up to 40%) had higher compressive and flexural strengths casting and curing at +42°C than those of concretes made with Portland cement alone[@doi:10.1016/j.jare.2011.03.004].
+Concretes containing slag as a partial replacement of Cement (up to 40%) had higher compressive and flexural strengths casting and curing at +42°C than concretes made with Portland cement alone[@doi:10.1016/j.jare.2011.03.004].

 ![Blast Furnace Slag vs Compressive strength of Concrete](images/bfs.png){#fig:plot-8 height=2.5in}

-However, Figure @fig:plot-8 shows a negative correlation where the compressive strength of the concrete is decreasing with the increase in the Blast furnace slag content.
-We couldn't really figure out how to interpret this graph and we believe that this similar to the case we explained for coarse aggregate.
+However, Figure @fig:plot-8 shows a negative correlation where the compressive strength of the concrete decreases with the increase in the Blast furnace slag content.
+We could not figure out how to interpret this graph, similar to the case we explained for coarse aggregate.

 ### Concrete Compressive Strength

 ![Proportions of the components at minimum and maximum concrete compressive strengths](images/ccs_conclusion.png){#fig:plot-9 height=2.5in}

-The graph above explains how the proportions of the 8 components are affecting the concrete compressive strength.
-It clearly shows that the second bar graph has more quantity of superplasticizer and less quantity of water than the first bar graph.
-Also, the second bar graph has good aging time than the first one.
-Hence clearly the second plot has more concrete compressive strength than the first one.
+The graph above explains how the eight components' proportions affect the concrete compressive strength.
+It clearly shows that the second bar graph has more superplasticizer quantity and less water quantity than the first bar graph.
+Also, the second bar graph has good ageing time than the first one.
+Hence, the second plot clearly has more concrete compressive strength than the first one.

-## Predictive modeling
+# Predictive Modeling
+Using our data set, we can create a machine learning model to predict which combinations of concrete mixtures would be ideal to meet a specific strength requirement based on different construction projects.

+We plan to use regression analysis as a first step towards creating a feasible model.
+We have eight independent variables (the eight columns described in detail in the previous section) affecting the single dependent variable, which is the concrete compressive strength.
+We plan to explore more advanced machine learning models depending on the model's results.
+We will create rough estimations of how much of each concrete component would need to be used to create the optimal combination for each project.
+This model would be advantageous in the construction industry, which would be able to use our machine learning models to evaluate which combination of concrete would best work to meet their project requirements while saving the construction company the most capital.

+# Preliminary Predictive Modeling

+This section will explore multiple methods of creating machine-learning models to predict concrete compressive strengths for different combinations of components.
+We developed a linear regression model, which would be our base model.
+We have further implemented the decision tree model, which significantly improves accuracy.

 ### Regression

 Our dataset consists of eight independent variables and one dependent variable.
-We want to know how each of these independent variables affect the dependent variable i.e. concrete compressive strength.
+We want to know how each of these independent variables affects the dependent variable, i.e. concrete compressive strength.
 To begin with, we checked if these independent variables affect the concrete strength linearly by implementing a simple linear regression model.

-We first divided our data into two sets (i) training data set (ii) testing data set.
-The training data set consists of 750 rows and the testing dataset consists of the remaining 242 rows.
+We first divided our data into two sets (i) training data set and (ii) testing data set.
+The training data set consists of 750 rows, and the testing dataset consists of 242.
 So, we split our dataset into training and testing to about 75% and 25% roughly.
-We didn't split our data set into evaluation dataset since the number of hyperparameters to be tuned for this model were only a few.
+We did not split our data set into evaluation dataset since the number of hyperparameters to be tuned for this model were only a few.
 We set our learning rate to 0.1 and the number of steps to 1000.
-These hyperparameters are needed for finding the global minima for our cost function which is the mean squared error in our case.
+These hyperparameters are needed for finding the global minima for our cost function, which is the mean squared error in our case.
 We did tune our hyperparameters a bit.
-However, we didn't see any noticeable improvement in the results.
+However, we were still waiting for a noticeable improvement in the results.

 Here is a snippet of our model.